 Kodak introduced the 16mm 110 film format in April 1972, along with five Pocket Instamatic cameras.
 I still have a copy of the original full-page newspaper advertisement that announced “the little camera that takes big pictures.”
 In an attempt to get acceptable prints from 13x17mm negatives, Kodak replaced the notoriously grainy Kodacolor-X and its C-22 process with Kodacolor II and new C-41 processing chemistry.
 (GAF, and perhaps other competitors, continued to sell their C-22 film in 110 cartridges.)
 Kodacolor II was the ancestor of every color negative film that exists today.
 The very same C-41 process from 1972— with some minor tweaking for the once-ubiquitous “one hour” mini-labs— remains the standard chemistry for all color negative films intended for still photography.
 (Color negative film intended for movie cameras uses a different and incompatible process.)

 Despite the inadequate color negative film, someone at Kodak clearly envisioned the Pocket Instamatic as a “system” for serious photography.
 The top-of-the-line Pocket Instamatic 60 had a very sharp 4-element 26mm (“normal”) f/2.7 lens, with a coupled coincidence-type rangefinder for accurate focusing.
 It also had screw-in sockets for a tripod and a cable release.
 Kodak’s marketeers cleverly stamped a Plimsoll mark on the camera’s top metal plate.
 The symbol— a circle with a horizontal line through its center— was commonly found on many 35mm and larger cameras to indicate the focal plane, the exact position of the film within the camera.
-Professional photographers sometimes used the focal plane to determine critical focus.
+Professional photographers sometimes used the focal plane to determine critical focus, mainly for product or close-up photography.
 Although it served no practical purpose, the Plimsoll mark suggested that the Pocket Instamatic 60 was a precision instrument.

 The exposure system was fully automatic with shutter priority, and unfortunately allowed the photographer no control.
 (The 60 was apparently intended to compete with small 35mm cameras from the likes of Canon, Konica, and Minolta that also had fixed “normal” focal-length lenses, rangefinder focusing, and fully-automatic exposure.)
 The meter was fixed at ASA 80, the original speed of Kodacolor II film.
 The instruction booklet included the warning, “Do not use film with a speed higher than ASA 125.”
 Kodak labs reportedly push-processed ASA 64 slide films slightly to compensate for the 1/3-stop underexposure.
 (The old ASA film speed rating system was effectively identical to today’s ISO system.)